noopkat/avrgirl-arduino/README.md

 ## How do I use it?

-Your first task is to source a pre-compiled .hex of the sketch you're interested in uploading to your Arduino.
+Your first task is to source a pre-compiled .hex file of the sketch you're interested in uploading to your Arduino.
 It needs to be compiled for your specific Arduino.
 You'll find some example hex files for each board within the `junk/hex` folder of this repo, however if you'd like to use your own, [see this guide](#sourcing-a-compiled-arduino-hex-file) if you're unsure of how to go about this.

+Already have a .hex file in a Buffer object ready to go?
+No problem!
+Pass this Buffer object in instead of the file path string, and avrgirl-arduino will take care of the rest.
+Hooray!

 Don't forget to plug your supported Arduino of choice into an available USB port on your computer!